 Punta de Teno can only be reached by bus, bike, walk, or hike.
 The road is closed almost the entire day and can only be accessed by bus and other authorized vehicles.

 We tried to walk on the road, which is permitted.
 There are around 7 km to Punta de Teno.
 Unfortunately, we didn’t feel safe to finish this walk and headed back after we reached a very exposed area with rugged cliffs and very strong winds.
 There are rock nets mounted, but you can still see cracks on the road made by falling rocks.
 Not to mention that there's also a tunnel that you should walk through, which doesn't seem safe either.
 If you're going by bike don't forget to have a helmet.
-We eventually got to Punta de Teno by hiking, more details about the hike in another post soon.
+We eventually got to Punta de Teno by hiking.